cherylz/ninegram/README.md

 Code I'm Particularly Proud of:

 - I'm happy with the code I wrote with attention to detail, quality and UX.
 For example, I used debouncing to handle `scroll` event, handled non 200-299 responses when using `Fetch`, and used event delegation to handle `click` events.
+- In particular, I'm proud of how I maintained a similar level of experience for IE11 users and how I delivered a good experience for modern browsers (yes, I also care about how the browser feels).
+Check _To support IE11_ in [Technical Choices](https://github.com/cherylz/ninegram#technical-choices) for elaboration.
-More importantly, I'm always looking for improvement.
+- More importantly, I'm always looking for improvement.
 So if you have feedback on how to make the code better, I'd appreciate it.
-- In particular, I'm proud of how I maintained a similar level of experience for IE11 users and how I delivered a good experience for modern browsers (yes, I also care about how the browser feels).
-Check _To support IE11_ in [Technical Choices](https://github.com/cherylz/ninegram#technical-chocies) for elaboration.

 Happy Scores by [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/):